Hina Pervaiz Butt: Early life and education

 Butt was born on 19 January 1982 in Lahore.

 She received her initial education from Convent of Jesus and Mary, Lahore.
 She earned the degrees of Bachelor of Science (Hons) in 2004 and received the degree of Master of Business Administration in 2010 from Lahore University of Management Sciences.

 In 2016, she earned a Master of Arts in International Relations from Middlesex University campus in Dubai.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in the 2013 Pakistani general election.

-She was selected to the Provincial Assembly of the Punjab as a candidate of PML-N between on a reserved seat for women based on friendly links with the PML-N leadership in 2018 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N on a reserved seat for women in the 2018 Pakistani general election.

+Ahead of the 2024 Pakistani general election, as per list submitted to the ECP, Butt was listed among the PML-N female legislators designated for reserved seats in the Punjab Assembly.
+Following this, she had to encounter opposition from female PML-N leaders during a parliamentary board meeting.
+They criticized the allocation of reserved seat tickets solely to relatives and expressed discontent with the party being represented by individuals solely donning "branded suits and makeup."

+Following the election, she took oath as a member of the Provincial Assembly of the Punjab through a reserved quota for women.

+In July 2024, she was appointed Chairperson of the Punjab Women Protection Authority for a three-year term.